noahjb/novi_cd_test/README.md

 * [Format](#course-format): Explanation of branches and processes

 ## Setting Up Your Cloud Environment
 This should take no more than 30 minutes.
-If you're grinding on any one thing for more than 3 mintues, ask for help.
+If you're stuck on any one step for more than a couple mintues, ask for help.
 If you finish early, look to help.

 Let's get started!